Topics: Audit,Audit and Risk,Investor Relations

 To learn more, read the full 2021 barometer report.
 The report includes data on disclosures for the full S&P 1500 and provides examples of effective disclosure from companies such as MetLife, Darden Restaurants, and KeyCorp.

-Julie Bell Lindsay is the CEO of the Center for Audit Quality, a position she has held since May 2019.
+Julie Bell Lindsay is the CEO of the Center for Audit Quality.